Credit: Email Image via Shutterstock

 "November 2012 was our biggest retail sales month ever," Briggs said.

-Aunt Sadie's has continued sending promotional emails every month, which continues to pay off, Briggs said.
+Aunt Sadie's has continued to send promotional emails every month, which keeps paying off, Briggs said.

 "We've continued to do our monthly retail email offer campaign and were surpassing the previous year's monthly sales from 30 to 50 percent," he said.